nasreenrpx01/Uplaince_Assign/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This version uses Plotly for visualization and explains each plot

-'s significance in Markdown format.
+This version uses Plotly for visualization and explains each plot's significance in Markdown format.
 The interactivity of Plotly will enhance the analysis and make it more engaging.